mkbaldwin/notes-public/training/cloud/AWS-SAA/book/ch3-storage.md

 * Data stored in S3 is eventually consistent across all three availability zones.
 Changes may not be reflected across all three immeidately.
 Delay is typically under 2 seconds.
 * By default saving an object to the same name overwrites the original content.
 Versioning can allow tracking changes to files.
 * Life Cycle Management
-    * In addition to S3 Intelligent-Tiering you can specify custom lifecycle rules for buckets.
+    * In addition to S3 Intelligent-Tiering, you can specify custom lifecycle rules for buckets.
 * Accessing S3 Objects
     * Buckets/objects are available by default to everything in your account, but not other accounts or visitors.
     * Permissions can be managed using access control list (ACL) rules, S3 bucket policies, and IAM policies.